Shelter Bay Rules and Regulations — Part II

 - An “ex officio member” is a staff person or other individual who is appointed by the Board of Directors to serve in an advisory capacity as a non-voting member of a committee.

 - Unless otherwise specified, the term ‘days’, as used in this chapter, refers to calendar days.

 - As provided for in Article VI of the By-Laws, all standing committees shall consist of not less than five nor more than seven (7) regular members, two (2) of whom will be board members, and as many alternate members as the board deems appropriate for carrying out the Committee’s mission

-- Shelter Bay has six standing committees: Building, Greenbelt, Lot, Harbor, Social and Recreation, and Rules.
+- Shelter Bay has seven standing committees: Building, Greenbelt, Lot, Harbor, Safety, Social and Recreation, and Rules.

 - On an as-needed basis, the board may create an ad hoc committee.
 The board may appoint any number of members, including board members, to an ad hoc committee as it may deem appropriate.
 The sunset date of an ad hoc committee may be extended at the discretion of the board.

 - A committee is to operate according to board-approved operating guidelines, within the scope of the Protective Covenants, By-Laws, and Rules and Regulations.

 - Mission statement development: Using the Mission Statement and Guidelines Development Form provided in this Chapter for assistance, each committee’s initial responsibility is to draft a mission statement.
 Board members on the committee are responsible for taking the lead on this effort and obtaining board approval.
 The committee is responsible for updating its mission statement, as needed, and for obtaining board approval.
 Following board approval of its mission statement, the Committee will develop operating guidelines as provided below.